Gedeon-m-gedus/FinalYear_2018_2019_UR/README.md

 # FinalYear Project_2018_2019_UR
-This is a simple project I have done as my first step to python programming, I had an idea of making a simulation tool that could help students since they suffer from insufficient access to lab and lab equipment.
+This is a simple project, We have done as my first step to python programming, We had an idea of making a simulation tool that could help students since they suffer from insufficient access to lab and lab equipment.

-The project i a graphical user interface, which has three main parts:
+The project is a graphical user interface, which has three main parts:

           1. Built in funcftions
           2. User defined functions